louismntnu/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a forth year PhD student in the Department of Mathematical Sciences at the Norwegian University of Science and Technology in Trondheim, Norway, were I work on topics in homotopy theory and higher category theory.
+I am a forth year PhD student in the Department of Mathematical Sciences at the Norwegian University of Science and Technology in Trondheim, Norway.
 My supervisor is Rune Haugseng.
 I hold an MSc and a BSc in Mathematics from Freie Universität Berlin.
 {style="text-align: justify;"}